DDD-Moore/msdse/themes.md

 _[back to top](/themes#themetop)_

-# <a name="ethnography"></a>Ethnography and Evaluation
+# <a name="ethnography"></a>Data Science Studies

-### Ethnography

 The emerging practice of data science is surrounded by cultural and organizational processes that we don’t yet fully understand.
 How people work, how disciplines adapt to new demands of data-intensive research, and the way universities are organized all shape the context for the future of data science.
-The ethnography team seeks to address this gap utilizing a variety of qualitative methods including interviews and close observations of data science practices.
+The Data Science Studies team seeks to address this gap utilizing a variety of qualitative methods including interviews and close observations of data science practices.

-### Evaluation

 The world of data science is changing rapidly; how can we be sure that our efforts are contributing to the academic evolution that we envision?
 Understanding the complexity of the landscape and integrating this knowledge with study designs that can evaluate the extent to which our efforts are driving the desired results will require a complex interplay between quantitative and qualitative approaches that is at the frontier of existing “mixed methods” strategies.